contextgeneric/cgp-patterns/content/delegated-error-raiser.md

 }
 ```

-In the above example, we define a provider `MyErrorRaiser` that have explicit
-`ErrorRaiser` implementation for a limited list of source error types, with
-the assumption that the abstract `Context::Error` is instantiated to
+In this example, we define the provider `MyErrorRaiser` with explicit `ErrorRaiser` implementations for a set of source error types, assuming that the abstract `Context::Error` is `anyhow::Error`.
-`anyhow::Error`.

-With explicit implementations, `MyErrorRaiser` is able to implement different
-strategy to handle different source error.
-When raising a source error `anyhow::Error`, we simply return `e` as `Context::Error`
-is also `anyhow::Error`.
-When raising `Infallible`, we can unconditionally handle the error by matching with
-empty case.
-When raising `std::io::Error` and `ParseIntError`, we can just use the `From` instance,
-since they satisfy the constraint `core::error::Error + Send + Sync + 'static`.
-When raising `ErrAuthTokenHasExpired`, we format the error using `anyhow!` with
-the `Debug` instance.
-When raising `String` and `&'a str`, we format the error using `anyhow!` with
-the `Display` instance.

-The approach of defining explicit `ErrorRaiser` implementations gives us a lot of
-flexibility, but at the cost of requiring a lot of non-reusable boilerplate.
-Given that we have previously defined various generic error raisers, it would
-be good if there is a way to dispatch the error handling to different error
-raiser, depending on the source error type.
+With explicit implementations, `MyErrorRaiser` handles different source errors in various ways.
+When raising a source error of type `anyhow::Error`, we simply return `e` because `Context::Error` is also `anyhow::Error`.
+For `Infallible`, we handle the error by matching the empty case.
+For `std::io::Error` and `ParseIntError`, we rely on the `From` instance, as they satisfy the constraint `core::error::Error + Send + Sync + 'static`.
+When raising `ErrAuthTokenHasExpired`, we use the `anyhow!` macro to format the error with the `Debug` instance.
+For `String` and `&'a str`, we use `anyhow!` to format the error with the `Display` instance.

+While defining explicit `ErrorRaiser` implementations provides a high degree of flexibility, it also requires a significant amount of repetitive boilerplate.
+Since we’ve already defined various generic error raisers, it would be beneficial to find a way to _delegate_ error handling to different error raisers based on the source error type.

 ## `UseDelegate` Pattern

-If we look closely to the patterns of implementing custom error raisers, we would
-notice that it looks similar to the [provider delegation](./provider-delegation.md)
-pattern that we have went through in the earlier chapter.
-In fact, with a little bit of indirection, we can reuse `DelegateComponent` to
-also delegate the handling of source errors for us:
+When examining the patterns for implementing custom error raisers, we notice similarities to the [provider delegation](./provider-delegation.md) pattern we covered in an earlier chapter.
+In fact, with a bit of indirection, we can reuse `DelegateComponent` to delegate the handling of source errors:

 ```rust
 # extern crate cgp;